stadionHQ/Documentation/frontend/javascript.md

 #### Ui initialisation (ui.js)
 'client/scripts/ui.js' initialises UI state for the application.
 Things like mediator, global listeners and breakpoints watchers.

-#### reusable components (uiComponents.js)
+#### reusable global utilities (utilitiesInitialiser.js)
-'client/scripts/uiComponents.js' contains initialisation for all globale and reusable components not deemed to be bespoke modules (which would be added to the 'modules' folder).
-That can be generally be initiated and used anywhere in the site.
+'client/scripts/utilitiesInitialiser.js' contains initialisation for all global and reusable components not deemed to be bespoke modules (which would be added to the 'modules' folder).
+They can be generally be initiated and used anywhere in the site and are mostly trigger with 'js-componentname' classes.

-The uiComponents module's init() method checks for css class existance in child elements of the passed parent Dom node.
+The utilitiesInitialiser module's init() method checks for css class existance in child elements of the passed parent Dom node.
 On page load this will be the 'body' but it can be something more dynamic if content has been added after page load with ajax.
-In these instances uiComponents.init($newParentNode); can be called to run all the checks again and initialise and new instances only contained in the scope of the new wrapper element ($newParentNode).
+In these instances utilitiesInitialiser.init($newParentNode); can be called to run all the checks again and initialise and new instances only contained in the scope of the new wrapper element ($newParentNode).

 An example initialisation: